a-folino/fetch-generator/README.md

 # fetchgenerator
-Generates FetchAPI code using input from user.
+Generates FetchAPI JavaScript code using input from user.